 I tried running Johnny’s demos on my parents’ Windows machines, since I’m running OS X on my MacBook, but couldn’t get them to work.
 So I decided to give it a shot on my Mac.
 I found WiiRemoteJ, which made it very easy for me to get started as a Java programmer.
 Soon, I had a “clone” of Johnny’s Wiimote Whiteboard software in about 400 lines of code.
 I decided to release it so that other Mac users could play with it as well.
 I actually have no real use for the application.
 I’m neither a teacher nor an artist, I just like to play with technology.
 And it makes me happy when my software is used by others, especially for purposes like the education of children.

 Since the first release, I’ve been blown away by the reactions to my software.
 I never expected that much feedback and usage.
 It kept me motivated to successively enhance the software by adding features while trying to keep it easy to use.
-I finally took the time to compile a list of posts and videos that reference my software: check it out.

 Statistics for the last three months